fygar256/infoext/README.md

-self has died. state of information self=None for a while self is dead. state of information self=None for a while self is dead. self will revive. self revived.
+self has died. state of information self=None for a while self is dead. state of information self=None for a while self is dead. self will revive.

 self revived. state of information self=1 end